 Challenges affecting elephant populations:

 Sadly, elephant populations in both Africa and Asia are being threatened by negative interactions with humans.
 The word ‘elephant’ comes from the Greek word ‘elephas’ which means ivory, and unfortunately it has been the ivory trade which has caused about 90% of African elephants to be wiped out in the past century.
 Despite being illegal, elephant poaching has been getting dramatically worse in parts of Africa in the last 10 years, mainly because of growing demand for ivory in China and the Far East.
 It is thought that around 20,000 African elephants are killed every year for their ivory.
+Elephants rely on their tusks for survival.
+How do elephants use their tusks, you might ask?
+These desirable commodities are essential to the elephants for defense, offense, digging, feeding, lifting, gathering food and stripping back bark from trees – they cannot survive without them.
 The illegal wildlife trade also threatens to the Asian elephant population.
 As well as for ivory, elephants are also killed for their meat, skin and tail hair.
 It is estimated that poaching for such products caused Cambodia, Laos and Vietnam to lose three quarters of their wild elephants in the late 1980s and 1990.

 Habitat loss due to expanding human settlements is another challenge facing both African and Asian elephant populations.
 Elephants need a lot of land to find enough food and water – they can roam across more than 30,000 sq km – but as human populations grow, the amount of land available to elephants reduces.
 The space available to elephants in Africa has more than halved since 1979, while Asia, as the world’s most densely populated continent, has experienced some of the highest rates of deforestation and habitat destruction in recent years.
 As human settlements expand and we start to move into the elephants’ space, more negative interactions start to occur.
 Crop raiding by elephants is a particular problem in both Africa and Asia – this can result in a loss of income, food or even lives.
 Farmers will sometimes kill elephants to protect their family or income, further threatening the size of elephant populations.
 As a result of a combination of these challenges, Asian elephants are now just restricted to 15% of their original range, in a number of fragmented and isolated populations around south and south-east Asia.